voidthecryptic/voidthecryptic.github.io/_portfolio/soldering_station.md

 *[Figure 4.6: 3D Viewer of Gerber File]*

 ### 4.3 Enclosure Design
-We designed a custom enclosure using Onshape to house the PCB, featuring cutouts for the LCD and control knob [1].
+We designed a custom enclosure using Onshape to house the PCB, featuring cutouts for the LCD and control knob.

 ![Enclosure Front](/images/enclosure-front.png)
 *[Figure 4.8: Front Panel View]*